 What materials are white fillings made of?

-White fillings, also known as composite fillings, are made from a blend of tooth-coloured resin and fine glass particles.
-This material is durable, natural-looking, and bonds directly to the tooth structure.
+White fillings (composite fillings) are made from a blend of tooth-coloured resin and fine glass particles.
+This creates a durable, natural-looking restoration that bonds directly to your tooth.

-White fillings typically last between 5 to 10 years, depending on the size of the filling, oral hygiene, and eating habits.
-Regular dental check-ups can help ensure they stay in good condition.
+White fillings typically last 5 to 10 years, depending on their size, your oral hygiene, and your eating habits.
+Regular dental check-ups help keep them in good condition.

-Yes, white fillings can be used on front teeth.
-Their tooth-coloured appearance makes them ideal for repairing cavities, chips, or cracks in visible areas while maintaining a natural look.
+Yes, white fillings are ideal for front teeth.
+Their natural, tooth-coloured appearance makes them perfect for restoring visible teeth with cavities, chips, or cracks.

-Signs you may need a filling include tooth sensitivity, pain when chewing, visible holes or dark spots on your teeth, or a rough area you can feel with your tongue.
-A dentist will confirm if a filling is needed during an exam.
+You may need a filling if you have tooth sensitivity, pain when chewing, visible holes or dark spots, or a rough area you can feel with your tongue.
+A dentist can confirm your needs during an exam.

 Are white fillings safe for teeth?

 Yes, white fillings are completely safe.
-They are mercury-free and bond directly to the tooth, providing a secure and durable restoration while preserving more of the natural tooth structure.
+They are mercury-free, bond securely to teeth, and preserve more of the natural tooth structure compared to silver amalgam.

 What should I do if my filling comes loose?

-If your filling comes loose, contact your dentist immediately for an appointment.
-Avoid chewing on the affected side and keep the area clean to prevent further damage or infection.
+If a filling comes loose, contact your dentist immediately for an appointment.
+Avoid chewing on that side, and keep the area clean to prevent further damage or infection.

-What material is used to fill tooth cavity?
+What material is used to fill a cavity in modern dentistry?

-The cost of fillings can range from £100 to £250 depending on the size and complications.
+The cost of fillings can range from £190 to £280, depending on the size and complications involved.
+A consultation with your dentist can give you a clearer picture of the scope and cost.